pkuehne/peterkuehne.com/content/posts/read-it-later-with-wallabag.md

 - It runs in a docker container
 - It integrates with RSS readers

 So I went about setting it up on my system.
 Luckily, I already had Docker installed on my _Intel NUC_ which runs all my apps.
+I created a new Ansible role for it, pulled a recent Docker image off the Hub and ran it.
+Just worked.

 [instapaper]: https://www.instapaper.com/
 [pocket]: https://getpocket.com/